dapr/components-contrib/configuration/git/README.md

 file types, either narrow `path` to the homogeneous subset or use `mappingMode: file`.

+The `agentYaml` and `prompty` modes target dapr-agents-style configuration repos. `prompty` follows the [Prompty spec](https://github.com/microsoft/prompty) for `.prompty` files; `agentYaml` is a convenience mode for repos that store agent definitions as YAML/JSON (the name describes the intended layout, not an external spec).

 ### `file` (default)

 Each file becomes one config item.
 The relative POSIX path is the key,